-With the introduction of the Violent Crime Reduction Act 2006 which came into force on the 6.04.07 a new offence was created of 'persistently selling alcohol to children'
+With the introduction of the Violent Crime Reduction Act 2006 which came into force on the 6.04.2007 a new offence was created of 'persistently selling alcohol to children'

 This offence would apply when the same premises sold alcohol to children three times or more in a three month period, this was later amended to two offences in a three month period from the same premises.
-The maximum penalty is a \$10,000 fine and suspension of the premise licence for up to three months, there is no defence of due diligence.
+The maximum penalty is a £20,000 fine and suspension of the premises licence, there is no defence of due diligence.